Healthcare professionals, wound-care teams, infection prevention teams, and evidence reviewers.

 Wound-care evidence organized by wound type and endpoint.

-This article helps healthcare readers interpret wound-care evidence about octenidine while keeping wound-cleanser studies, product names, and ingredient records separate from treatment instructions.
+This article helps healthcare readers interpret wound-care evidence about octenidine while keeping wound-healing outcomes, wound-cleanser studies, product names, and ingredient records separate from treatment instructions.

 It is not a wound-care protocol, cleansing technique, dressing recommendation, product comparison, dilution guide, or substitution guide.
 Decisions for a specific wound belong with the patient’s clinical assessment, wound type, product label, local protocol, and qualified clinical judgment.